 With all the devices we’ve grown attached to over the last 10 years, it’s no surprise to learn that our eyes suffer from excessive exposure to their bright screens.

-Otherwise known as digital eye strain, it encompasses all eye-related problems that come up as a result of the prolonged and excessive use of a computer, smartphone, and other digital devices.
-When people stay on their digital devices for long, they will experience discomfort or pain in their eyes and the longer they stay on a screen, the worse the discomfort becomes.
+Otherwise known as digital eye strain, it encompasses all eye-related problems that come up as a result of the prolonged and excessive use of a computer, smartphone, and other digital device.
+When people use digital devices for long periods of time, they will experience discomfort or pain in their eyes the longer they stare at the screen.

 This blue light blocking glasses can also be used to protect your eyes from the UVA/UVB light emitted from the sun.
 The blue light emitted from the sun is 500 times more than what your computer emits so if you spend more time under the sun, it is dangerous to your eyes too.

 Studies have shown that cells in the eye are vulnerable to blue light, which is a prominent component of RGB screen light.
 RGB meaning Red Green Blue screen, as screens use clusters of red green and blue cells to make all of the colors you see.
 If you use corrective lenses and you spend large periods of time on a computer, Blue Light Blocking Glasses are ideal for protecting your eyes.

 Contact lenses are a good way to reduce computer eye syndrome.
 Some are intrinsically able to block blue light, others are not, however you won’t need to squint to see fine details on a computer screen.

 Questions?
 Contact us.